International arbitration law and rules in China

 Enforcement of a domestic award

-11.1.5 The enforcement of domestic awards can only be refused by the enforcing court in accordance with the provisions of article 63 of the PRC Arbitration Law (in connection with article 237 of the PRC Civil Procedure Law).
-132 For the definition of “domestic arbitration”, see paragraph 1.2.2 above.
-The grounds for setting aside domestic awards are:
+11.1.5 The enforcement of domestic awards can only be refused by the enforcing court in accordance with the provisions of article 63 of the PRC Arbitration Law (in connection with article 248 of the PRC Civil Procedure Law).
+145 The grounds for refusing to enforce domestic awards are:

-• the matters decided upon in the award exceed the scope of the arbitration agreement or the limits of authority of the arbitration institution governing the arbitration;
+- the matters decided upon in the award exceed the scope of the arbitration agreement or are beyond the jurisdiction of the arbitration institution;

-• the formation of the arbitral tribunal or the procedure for arbitration does not conform with the statutory procedure on arbitration;
+- the formation of the arbitral tribunal or the procedure for arbitration was not in conformity with the statutory procedure on arbitration;

-• the other party to the case conceals important evidence, which is substantial enough to affect the impartial ruling by the arbitration institution; or
+- the other party to the case concealed important evidence, which is substantial enough to affect the impartial ruling by the arbitration institution; or

 Enforcement of foreign-related awards

-11.1.8 If a party seeks to enforce a legally binding foreign-related award, and the party against whom enforcement is sought or that party’s property is not within the territory of the PRC, then the party seeking enforcement shall apply directly to a competent foreign court for the recognition and enforcement of the award.
-138 PRC Arbitration Law, art 72.
-If such foreign-related arbitral award is related to a case tried by a People’s Court, such court shall have jurisdiction.
+11.1.10 If a party seeks to enforce a legally binding foreign-related award, and the party against whom enforcement is sought or that party’s property is not within the territory of the PRC, then the party seeking enforcement shall apply directly to a competent foreign court for the recognition and enforcement of the award.
+152 If such foreign-related arbitral award is related to a case tried by a People’s Court, such court shall have jurisdiction.
 If such foreign-related arbitration decision is related to a case decided by a domestic arbitration institution, the Intermediate People’s Court at the place where such arbitration institution is located shall have jurisdiction.

-11.1.9 If the competent Intermediate People’s Court refuses to enforce the award, this shall be reported to the Higher People’s Court, which must seek the approval of the PRC Supreme People’s Court if it intends to declare the award unenforceable.
-139 See the Circular of the Supreme People’s Court on Issues in the People’s Courts’ Handling of Foreign-related Arbitrations and Foreign Arbitrations, 28 August 1995.
+11.1.11 If the competent Intermediate People’s Court refuses to enforce the award, this shall be reported to the Higher People’s Court, which must seek the approval of the PRC Supreme People’s Court if it intends to declare the award unenforceable.
+153

 11.2 Foreign awards rendered outside the PRC

-11.2.1 Where an award has been rendered outside the PRC either by a foreign arbitration institution or an arbitral tribunal that was established on an ad hoc basis outside the PRC and not voluntarily complied with, the party seeking to enforce that award in the PRC will need to apply to the competent PRC People’s Court for enforcement.
-The competent court for the enforcement of a foreign award is the Intermediate People’s Court at the place of the respondent’s domicile or where its property is located.
-140 PRC Civil Procedure Law, art 283.
-The Intermediate People’s Court shall handle the matter pursuant to the terms of any international treaties concluded or acceded to by the PRC, or in accordance with the principle of reciprocity.
-141 Ibid.
+11.2.1 Where an award has been rendered outside the PRC either by a foreign arbitration institution or an arbitral tribunal that was established on an ad hoc basis outside the PRC and not voluntarily complied with the party seeking to enforce that award in the PRC will need to apply to the competent PRC People’s Court for recognition and enforcement.
+The competent court for the recognition and enforcement of a foreign award is the Intermediate People’s Court at the place of the respondent’s domicile or where its property is located.
+154 The Intermediate People’s Court shall handle the matter pursuant to the terms of any international treaties concluded or acceded to by the PRC, or in accordance with the principle of reciprocity.
+155

-11.2.2 An application for the enforcement of a foreign award must be accompanied by a certified copy of the award and arbitration agreement, with Chinese translations thereof that have been verified by a PRC embassy or consulate, or a notary in the PRC.
-142 Provisions of the Supreme People’s Court on Several Issues Concerning the Judicial Enforcement of People's Courts (for Trial Implementation), 8 July 1998, revised on 31 December 2008, art 21.
+11.2.2 An application for the recognition and enforcement of a foreign award must be accompanied by a certified copy of the arbitration award, with a Chinese translations thereof that has been verified by a PRC embassy or consulate, or a notary public in the PRC.

 11.2.5 According to another reservation made by the PRC to the New York Convention, the PRC will only apply the New York Convention to disputes arising out of legal relationships, whether contractual or not, that are considered commercial under national PRC law.
 To date, this reservation has never been invoked in practice due to the broad interpretation of the term “commercial disputes” contained in the 1987 Circular of the Supreme People’s Court on Implementing the Convention on the Recognition and Enforcement of Foreign Arbitral Awards Entered by China.